L3ad Solutions

 6. Month 6-ongoing: Long-tail content (city × service combos, blog posts targeting "people also ask" questions).

-This sequence is leverage-ordered.
+This sequence is impact-ordered.
 GBP first because each hour of work moves more rankings than an hour anywhere else early on.
 Reviews started day 1 because they take longest to compound.
 Citations bunched because once you do one, doing the next 25 has marginal cost.

 Three metrics to track monthly: